rwmjones/rhrq-riscv-extensions/article.md

 the Hypervisor extension: https://github.com/dramforever/opensbi-h

-The second method was used to implement the Vector extension for machines which lack it.
+The second method was used to implement the Vector extension for machines that lack it.

 Modifying OpenSBI has some downsides which you should be aware of:

 - On some machines SBI is part of the platform firmware and might not be open source or user-replaceable.

-- M-mode does not use paging, so the extension must do its own page table walk if it uses virtual addresses.
+- M-mode does not use paging, so the emulation must do its own page table walk if the extension uses virtual addresses.

 - M-mode traps to SBI have extra overhead in hardware.

-- There are also security and operational concerns as M-mode has complete access to the hardware, but a bug in the operating system might be limited and recoverable (eg. by a watchdog).
+- There are also security and operational concerns as M-mode has complete access to the hardware, but a bug in the operating system might be limited and recoverable (eg. by a software watchdog).

-Modifying Linux has the downside that the emulation is only available for Linux, and won't work for other operating systems nor for the code such as SBL, SBI, u-boot and EDK2 that runs before Linux.
+Modifying Linux has the downside that the emulation is only available for Linux, and won't work for other operating systems nor for the code that runs before Linux, such as SBL, SBI, u-boot and EDK2.